codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

 toc: true
 ---

-As a user in Codefresh, you can manage the access tokens defined in your account, and optionally, enable access for Codefresh support.
+As a user in Codefresh, you can authorize access to your Git provider accounts, and optionally, enable access for Codefresh support.

 * Enable access for Codefresh support

   Optional.
 Enable access to your account for troubleshooting purposes.

+* Authorize Git providers
-* Manage Git tokens for authentication
+Git tokens for authentication

   The Git personal token is a user-specific access token per provisioned runtime, and is required to authenticate Git-based actions per runtime in Codefresh.
   If your admin has set up authentication with OAuth2, you can authorize access to GitHub using OAuth2.